robertsammataro/IMGSort-Python/README.md

     separating tags with a comma or period.
 Leaving the field empty will skip over the displayed image.

-###Tips and Shortcuts:
+### Tips and Shortcuts:

-  - Ending a list of tags with two commas, periods, or a combination of the two will result in a copy of the image being placed in the absolute path of the output directory
+  - Entering a question mark (?) as a tag will result in a copy of the current image being copied to the output directory's absolute path.

-###Troubleshooting:
+### Troubleshooting:

-**IMGSort will not launch**
+**IMGSort will not launch:**

-Ensure that all assets are in the same folder as IMGSort.exe.
+Ensure that all assets are in the same folder as IMGSort.py
 These Files include:
 - imgsort.ico
 - logo.png
 - question.png

-**Some images not appearing in the display window**
+**Some images not appearing in the display window:**
 Ensure the desired image is in a compatible file format and that the format is selected on the main window upon launch.

-###Changelog:
+### Changelog:

+#### 9 March 2021: v1.2.2

+    - If no tags are entered, the image will be copied to the root directory of
+      the destination folder.
+If the delete original option is enabled, the
+      original picture will be removed (Undone from v1.2.1)

+    - Fixed a bug where entering a character that could not be used as a folder
+      name would cause the program to crash

+    - Added better comments explaining the purpose of variables and loops

+    - Removed broken EULA button since the license is included in repository

+    - Added feature where Entering '?' as a tag will copy the specified image
+      to the absolute path of the output directory

+    - Updated Changelog and removed old references to imgsort.exe

-#### 8 March 2021:
+#### 8 March 2021: v1.2.1

     - Fixed a bug where filed extensions with upper case letters were not being recognized